 The future is not promising to be better in terms of cybersecurity threats and malicious attacks.
 Globally there were nearly 27.5 billion installed IoT devices number of installed IoT devices at the end of 2020, which is set to rise to 45.9 billion by 202514.
 So, with both of these figures growing, it is clear to see that IoT devices are the perfect vessel for cyber criminals to carry out attacks.

 80% of data breaches can be prevented with basic actions, such as vulnerability assessments, patching, and proper configurations.
 Getting basic cyber hygiene right is critical to help prevent cyber attacks.
 There are always those who destroy unity and stifle positive progress.
 Cyber criminals unfortunately will continue to innovate with artificial intelligence to increase their attacks at machine speed from anywhere in the world and on a scale comparable to that of a pandemic.

-If you are interested in auditing applications for open source risks and vulnerabilities, get in touch via our Contact Us page.
+If you are interested in automated auditing of your software applications for open source compliance risks and security vulnerabilities, get in touch.